-... bringing them to the
+... bringing them to the world with partners

 At Avantium we know that we cannot realise our vision without support from others.
 Luckily, times are changing, and consumers and governments are putting increasing pressure on brands, retailers and the chemical industry to eliminate fossil feedstocks and embrace the circular economy.
-We work with like-minded partners from around the alobe to commercialise our products and bring them to consumers.
+We work with like-minded partners from around the globe to commercialise our products and bring them to consumers.